 Understand How To Support Problem Areas

-A psychoeducational assessment will identify problem areas, and these problem areas might've been unknown prior to the report.
+A psychoeducational assessment will identify problem areas, and these problem areas may have been unknown prior to the report.
 When you identify a problem, you can begin addressing it, so students, teachers, and parents will be better equipped to support psychoeducational deficiencies after a report has been prepared.

 What You can Expect From a Psychoeducational Assessment

-In total, a psychoeducational takes ~16 hours to complete each.
-The timeline consists of an information gathering session with parents or guardians, observations conducted by school personnel, testing by a qualified psychologist, behavior and personality assessments.
+In total, a psychoeducational assessment takes about 20 hours to complete.
+The timeline consists of an information gathering session with parents or guardians, observations conducted by school personnel, testing by a qualified psychologist, and behavior and personality assessments.
 Personality assessments are only completed for Adult assessments.
-This graphic displays the timeline for a psych-ed assessment.

 What is Included in a Psychoeducational Report?